Phangster/aws-lesson/readme.md

 You will use the RDS service to create a DB instance.
 A DB instance is an isolated database environment in the cloud, it can contain multiple user-created databases, and you can access it by using the same tools and applications that you use with a stand-alone database instance.

-Amazon Elastic Compute Cloud (EC2) allows users to rent virtual computers on which to run their own computer applications.
-EC2 encourages scalable deployment of applications by providing a web service through which a user can boot an Amazon Machine Image (AMI) to configure a virtual machine, which Amazon calls an "instance", containing any software desired, e.g NodeJS express app.
+EC2 allows users to rent virtual computers on which to run their own computer applications.
+It encourages scalable deployment of applications by providing a web service through which a user can boot an Amazon Machine Image (AMI) to configure a virtual machine, which Amazon calls an "instance", containing any software desired, e.g NodeJS express app.

 Prerequisites
 ------

-* Register for ree-tier AWS account.
+* Register for free-tier AWS account.
 * Download and install either Postico or pgAdmin.
 * WSL or a terminal program if you are running windows.